laravel/docs/upgrade.md

 ### Encryption Defaults

 Add a new `cipher` option in your `app/config/app.php` configuration file.
-The value of this option shuold be `MCRYPT_RIJNDAEL_256`.
+The value of this option should be `MCRYPT_RIJNDAEL_256`.

 	'cipher' => MCRYPT_RIJNDAEL_256

-This seting may be used to control the default cipher used by the Laravel envryption facilities.
+This setting may be used to control the default cipher used by the Laravel encryption facilities.

 ### Soft Deleting Models Now Use Traits